cleipski/CropPredict/README.md

 | yield | The target variable.
 The crop yield at the end of the season on a county basis. |

-Before feeding the features into the modeling, I performed feature scaling.
-All remaining features are numerical
+Before feeding the features into the modeling, I performed feature scaling by removing the mean and scaling to unit variance.

 ## Algorithm selection